RebelToolbox/RebelDocumentation/tutorials/animation/playing_videos.rst

 8. If the billboard is supposed to emit its own light, enable **Flags > Unshaded** to improve rendering performance.

-See :ref:`doc_viewports` for more information on setting this up.
+See :doc:`/tutorials/rendering/viewports` for more information on setting this up.

 Video decoding conditions and recommended resolutions
 -----------------------------------------------------